 10 Things No One Tells You About Your Wedding Photos

 You'll want someone you click with, since they'll be following you around on your wedding day.
 You may get a feeling from their pictures alone, or it may be a gut reaction when you meet them for the first time.
-Budget will still play a role in your decision of course, but instinct (and vibe) will totally take over when it comes down to it.
-It's not irrational; it's actually normal.
+Budget will still play a role in your decision of course, but instinct and vibe will take over when it comes down to it.
+It's not irrational—it's actually normal.

 Day-of schedules are essential, but the best ones are also flexible.
 Maybe the makeup artist is running behind schedule or an afternoon thunderstorm is threatening to ruin your romantic rose garden shots—your photographer will be less pleased than you about the change of events.
 But also trust them and just roll with it if you all have to rethink the time or even place to take certain shots.

 4. Your face will actually ache.
 And you may see spots.